-Prior to the consummation of our initial public offering, the 2021 Equity Incentive Plan was adopted by our Board and approved by our shareholders.
-Under the terms of the 2021 Equity Incentive Plan , the aggregate number of shares of awards will be no more than 2,275,727 of common stock shares.
-If and to the extent shares of awards granted under the 2021 Equity Incentive Plan, expire or are canceled, forfeited, exchanged or surrendered without having been exercised, or if any stock awards, stock units or other stock-based awards are forfeited, terminated or otherwise not paid in full, the shares subject to such grants shall again be available for issuance or transfer under the 2021 Equity Incentive Plan.
-The 2021 Equity Incentive Plan has a term of ten years, through August 12, 2031.
-The following table sets forth certain information regarding the 2021 Equity Incentive Plan as of December 31, 2022:
+Prior to the consummation of our initial public offering, the Plan was adopted by our Board and approved by our shareholders.
+Under the terms of the Plan, the aggregate number of shares of awards will be no more than 2,275,727 of common stock shares.
+If and to the extent shares of awards granted under the Plan, expire or are canceled, forfeited, exchanged or surrendered without having been exercised, or if any stock awards, stock units or other stock-based awards are forfeited, terminated or otherwise not paid in full, the shares subject to such grants shall again be available for issuance or transfer under the Plan.
+If units are withheld to pay taxes upon vesting, units are not recycled back into the Plan.
+The Plan has a term of ten years, through August 12, 2031.
+The following table sets forth certain information regarding the Plan as of December 31, 2024:

-Plan Category Number of Shares to be Issued upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares Remaining Available for Future Issuance under Equity Compensation Plans (2) Equity compensation plans approved by security holders 172,430 2,081,600 Equity compensation plans not approved by security holders - Total 172,430 2,081,600
+Plan Category Number of Shares to be Issued upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares Remaining Available for Future Issuance under Equity Compensation Plans (2) Equity compensation plans approved by security holders 393,096 1,796,909 Equity compensation plans not approved by security holders - - Total 393,096 1,796,909

-Consists of awards granted under the 2021 Equity Incentive Plan.
-This amount includes 9,493 vested RSUs, 29,255 unvested RSUs and 133,682 unvested PSUs.
-The number of PSUs reflects the maximum number of shares issuable if the maximum performance criteria are achieved.
+Consists of awards granted under the Plan.
+This amount includes 59,217 vested RSUs, 68,253 unvested RSUs, 223,078 unvested PSUs and 42,548 PSUs that were issued on January 17, 2025.
+The number of unvested PSUs reflects the maximum number of shares issuable if the maximum performance criteria are achieved.
 There is no weighted-average exercise price for these RSUs and PSUs.

-(2) Reflects shares available for issuance under the 2021 Equity Incentive Plan, assuming that maximum performance is achieved with respect to PSUs.
+Reflects shares available for issuance under the Plan, assuming that maximum performance is achieved with respect to PSUs.

-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinguent Section 16(a) Reports